Do you need to protect yourself from WiFi radiation?

 I recommend the TP-LINK Wireless N300.
 You’re probably surprised to hear me recommending you buy a wireless router.

 The TP-LINK Wireless N300 is a wireless router with a difference.
-The difference being that you can switch the WiFi function off and it stays off.
+The difference being that you can switch the WiFi function off (by pressing a button) and it stays off.
 The customer reviews on this router on Amazon are outstanding – currently 4.4 out of a maximum of 5 stars.

 Wireless routers are what most people buy, unfortunately, so this is where the best value for money is currently found in modem routers.
 You could buy a non-wireless version but these tend to be over-priced for what you get.
 The ideal set-up is the TP-LINK Wireless N300 and some good quality shielded Ethernet cable.